dougkerr/ftp_upload-1/FTP_Upload/doc/RemoteAccess.md

 The `starttunnel` script will give you SSH command-line access to the upload machine.
 It will create a "tunnel" from your client machine, through the cloud server to the upload machine.
-On the client machine, the tunnel will terminate in a TCP port that you specify.
-Once the tunnel is created, you can connect your SSH client to the specified TCP port in order to get command line access to the upload machine.
+On the client machine, the tunnel will terminate in a TCP port that you select.
+Once the tunnel is created, you can connect your SSH client to the selected TCP port in order to get command line access to the upload machine.
 You can pick any port number between 1025 and 49151.